Reviews

 Tufting gun

-(Note: Use the code TINY at checkout to save 15% on all purchases at Tuft the World!)
+(PS: Use the code TINY at checkout to save 15% on purchases at Tuft the World!)

 If you opt for a loop pile gun, the AK-II has the same benefits as its aforementioned counterpart but creates a different rug type.
-Like above, you can have it at your doorstep in a week if you order it from this Etsy store, or in a few months from Tuft the World.
+Like above, you can have it at your doorstep in a week if you order it from this Etsy store.

 You can also use a latch hook, which is a small hook-like tool used to pull yarn through a mesh latch hook canvas.
 This method is also the safest, making it a nice kid-friendly craft.
 There are also many cool options for this; check out our list of the best latch hook kits to learn more.